fever-ride/shieldscan/README.md

 ## DAST Engine

 The pentest worker runs inside an ECS Fargate container that long-polls SQS and processes jobs one at a time.
-The ECS service keeps one task running at all times (`desired_count = 1`) and auto-scales up to 3 tasks when queue depth exceeds 5.
+The ECS service maintains a warm pool of 2 tasks (`desired_count = 2`) using FARGATE_SPOT for cost optimization, and auto-scales up to 20 tasks when queue depth exceeds 5.
+Scale-in occurs when the queue is empty for 2 consecutive evaluation periods (120 seconds), but never drops below the 2-task baseline.
 Each job specifies a `target_url`, optional auth configuration, and optional endpoint hints.

 ### Endpoint resolution